 8 minutes and I was in!
 So my advice – don’t get sickened by the long queues as I did – it’s not that bad how it looks like. (and it’s free so you can wait a while)

-Once I got inside I was informed by bodyguard where the cloakrooms were as bags and coats are not allowed inside the exhibitions.
-Which is great as it was really warm inside and it felt great to walk around just in my sweater and with my phone only.
+Once I got inside I was informed by a bodyguard where the cloakrooms were as bags and coats are not allowed inside the exhibitions.
+This is great as it was really warm inside and it felt great to walk around just in my sweater and with my phone only.

-Everything was well-organized, arrows and signs with a czech and English description so it’s great for tourists.
+Everything was well-organized, with arrows and signs with a Czech and English description so it’s great for tourists.